ISISComputingGroup/ibex_developers_manual/Axes-in-IBEX.md

 # Axis in IBEX

-In Ibex, the term axis refers to a degree-of-freedom.
+In IBEX, the term axis refers to a degree-of-freedom.